 About the path

-Enjoy a scenic walkway from Glendowie to the Tahuna Torea nature park.
+Enjoy a scenic walkway from Glendowie to the Tahuna Torea Nature Reserve.
 This is an area rich in Māori history, native birdlife and vegetation.

 Start the walk at Roberta Reserve or Glendowie Park.
 You can also complete the walk in reverse by starting at the carpark at the end of West Tamaki Road.